jadenhansen/eemb144l/Scripts_Rmd/week5/ACIDD_DADA2.md

 mergers <- mergePairs(dadaFs, derepFs, dadaRs, derepRs, verbose = TRUE, trimOverhang = F)
 ```

+    ## 10655 paired-reads (in 99 unique pairings) successfully merged out of 11907 (in 204 pairings) input.

-    ## 7788 paired-reads (in 65 unique pairings) successfully merged out of 8472 (in 163 pairings) input.
+    ## 7787 paired-reads (in 65 unique pairings) successfully merged out of 8472 (in 163 pairings) input.

-    ## 10655 paired-reads (in 99 unique pairings) successfully merged out of 11905 (in 203 pairings) input.
+    ## 10655 paired-reads (in 99 unique pairings) successfully merged out of 11907 (in 204 pairings) input.

+    ## 8429 paired-reads (in 76 unique pairings) successfully merged out of 9149 (in 169 pairings) input.

-    ## 8440 paired-reads (in 77 unique pairings) successfully merged out of 9148 (in 168 pairings) input.
+    ## 9505 paired-reads (in 85 unique pairings) successfully merged out of 10906 (in 220 pairings) input.

-    ## 9582 paired-reads (in 61 unique pairings) successfully merged out of 10078 (in 146 pairings) input.
+    ## 9583 paired-reads (in 61 unique pairings) successfully merged out of 10079 (in 146 pairings) input.

-    ## 9578 paired-reads (in 86 unique pairings) successfully merged out of 10905 (in 219 pairings) input.
+    ## 9505 paired-reads (in 85 unique pairings) successfully merged out of 10906 (in 220 pairings) input.

-    ## 7710 paired-reads (in 42 unique pairings) successfully merged out of 8037 (in 106 pairings) input.
+    ## 7710 paired-reads (in 42 unique pairings) successfully merged out of 8038 (in 107 pairings) input.

+    ## 10855 paired-reads (in 101 unique pairings) successfully merged out of 11486 (in 209 pairings) input.

-    ## 7425 paired-reads (in 71 unique pairings) successfully merged out of 7729 (in 150 pairings) input.
+    ## 7427 paired-reads (in 71 unique pairings) successfully merged out of 7730 (in 151 pairings) input.

-    ## 10844 paired-reads (in 101 unique pairings) successfully merged out of 11493 (in 210 pairings) input.
+    ## 10855 paired-reads (in 101 unique pairings) successfully merged out of 11486 (in 209 pairings) input.

-    ## 7946 paired-reads (in 74 unique pairings) successfully merged out of 8376 (in 151 pairings) input.
+    ## 7949 paired-reads (in 74 unique pairings) successfully merged out of 8375 (in 150 pairings) input.

+    ## 9363 paired-reads (in 101 unique pairings) successfully merged out of 10226 (in 216 pairings) input.

-    ## 8644 paired-reads (in 60 unique pairings) successfully merged out of 8897 (in 108 pairings) input.
+    ## 8644 paired-reads (in 60 unique pairings) successfully merged out of 8898 (in 108 pairings) input.

-    ## 9365 paired-reads (in 101 unique pairings) successfully merged out of 10226 (in 216 pairings) input.
+    ## 9363 paired-reads (in 101 unique pairings) successfully merged out of 10226 (in 216 pairings) input.

-    ## 6403 paired-reads (in 60 unique pairings) successfully merged out of 6603 (in 93 pairings) input.
+    ## 6389 paired-reads (in 59 unique pairings) successfully merged out of 6596 (in 93 pairings) input.

 inspect the merged data frame from the first sample. this will output a
 table. the numbers in the forward and reverse columns tell where those